New arrivals in board & card games See New Releases

 Currently, I serve as the Hobby and Independent Channel Director at Asmodee.

-My main goal is to grow sales within the hobby channel by increasing consumer engagement with our games.
-This involves looking at how we can enhance access to games through board game cafes, hobby stores, and independent toy stores.
+My main role is to grow sales within the Hobby and Independent channel.
+We want to increase consumer engagement and enhance access to games including supporting board game cafes, hobby stores and independent toy stores.

 Our vision at Asmodee UK is to encourage more people to play more games more often.
 My role focuses on guiding players through their gaming journey, starting with simpler games and eventually introducing them to more complex titles.